anmaras/faq-accordion/README.md

 # FAQ-Accordion-card

-A React exercise so to create a faq-accordion component with some functionality
+A React exercise to create a faq-accordion component with some functionality

 The design was created to the following widths: